cjkenney/cjkenney.com-archive/content/blog/ski-build/index.md

 Each material gives a certain characteristic or function in the ski.

 Starting from the bottom-up, here are the materials you'll find in most skis:
-- Base material
+## Base material

-  - This is the part that glides on the snow.
+This is the part that glides on the snow.
 It is made of "P-Tex", a polyethylene plastic.
+P-Tex is porous and accepts wax - helping the ski glide faster.

 This plastic comes in 2 varieties, each with their own properties:
   - Extruded
     - Formed by melting and molding the plastic into shape.
   - Sintered
     - Formed by grinding the plastic into a powder and pressing into shape.
     Sintering is similar to pressing a clump of snow together in your hands to create a snowball.
     The pressure causes the material to melt and re-form into a stronger state.
     - Sintered bases are more expensive, but are more pourous, allowing the ski to accept wax well.
     This leads to the ski being faster.

-  - Base material is porous to accept wax - helping the ski glide faster.
-- Edges
+## Edges

-  - Steel with tabs
+Steel with tabs.
+TODO picture
+Comes in a roll.
+Wear gloves and eye protection when unraveling the roll.

-- Fiberglass fabric
+## Fiberglass fabric

-  - Usually in a triaxial weave, meaning 3 strands of fiberglass are weaved together to create a cloth
+Usually in a triaxial weave, meaning 3 strands of fiberglass are weaved together to create a cloth

-- Wood Core
+## Wood Core

-  - The most popular types of wood in skis are Poplar, Aspen, Maple, Bamboo
+Poplar, Aspen, Ash, and Maple are common woods used in skis.

-  - Occasionally you will find skis cores mixing species of wood to combine benefits.
+Occasionally you will find skis cores mixing species of wood to combine benefits.
-  For example, a ski could be constructed of mostly Poplar with alternating Maple "stringers" in the middle.
+For example, a ski could be constructed of mostly Poplar with alternating Ash "stringers" in the middle.
+TODO picture of stringers
 A ski with this wood compisition will have a "springy" feel from the Poplar, but still maintain the sturdiness of the Maple.

+## Sidewalls

+Made of ABS plastic.
+Used to give the ski torsional rigitity.
+Also adds a waterproof layer protecting the wood core.

 # How I Built My Skis